-If making healthier choices about what you eat and drink is among your New Year’s resolutions, it helps to know a little something about portion size—especially since so many food manufacturers and restaurants keep making their portion sizes bigger and bigger.
+When it comes to making healthier choices about what you eat and drink, it helps to know a little something about portion size—especially since so many food manufacturers and restaurants keep making their portion sizes bigger and bigger.
 Here are some quick facts to help you get started:

 A portion is how much food you choose to eat at any one time.
 That means your portion size may be more or less than a recommended serving size.